 Regardless, if you have valuable assets, you should certainly consider increasing your minimum limits.

 Free Car Insurance Comparison

 It’s your choice whether you want to purchase liability insurance with split limits or combined single limits.
 Some motorists who fear losing personal assets are not satisfied with any insurance coverage unless they are covered for upwards of half a million dollars.

 Industry recommendations are for 100/300/100 limits on liability.

 Medical payments protection is also intended for the financing of your medical costs or for others riding in your vehicle.
-This becomes very important if you cause the accident, or if the other driver has inadequate coverage.

 Do I need personal injury protection?

 Personal injury protection (PIP) coverage is required in a small handful of states but elective everywhere else.
 As long as you have a standard health insurance policy, you probably don’t need to purchase this protection unless it’s required by law.